itskarelleh/Pawsense/README.md

 ## Possible Future Features and Functionality

 - Pattern tracking for potential: Track the pattern of a pet's moods

 - Onboarding: It never hurts to ensure that a user understands the app and its features instead of letting them figure it out on their own.

+- Social Feed: One way that users could help their pets live their best lives is to